losangela/databases/README.md

 ## About

-This was a review of databases.
+This was a full stack review specizlied in databases.
 SQL, No-SQL, ORMs, etc.